 While most of us are used to seeing the more common white quinoa, there are actually about 120 varieties throughout the world.
-According to the Whole Grains Council, three categories of quinoa have been commercialized for sale: red, white and black.
+There are three categories of quinoa that have been commercialized for sale: red, white and black.

 Generally, chefs appreciate the nuanced differences between the three types, but the typical consumer will probably be equally happy with any choice.